 HealthInsight Utah is funded via the Utah Department of Health under the State Innovation Model cooperative agreement from CMMI to focus on multiple aspects of advanced care planning.
 HealthInsight Utah created an Advanced Care Planning Advisory Group that focuses on empowering patients and their families to engage in meaningful end-of-life conversations with their physicians.
 The group provides training to providers in facilitating these critical discussions, and enhancing the portability and accessibility of documented preferences (Physician Order for Life Sustaining Treatment, or POLST, and other documents) at the time of need using a secure electronic process.
 This group has come together to plan Utah's first-ever conference specifically targeting advanced care planning challenges and successes, with hopes of improving awareness and education on end-of-life topics for providers, families and the community.

-After working with community stakeholders for over three years, in 2011, HealthInsight launchedwww.UtahHealthScape.org, a comprehensive health care quality data reporting website, for providers, health plans and the public, representing a significant step forward in health care transparency.
+After working with community stakeholders for more than three years, in 2011, HealthInsight launched utahhealthscape.org, a comprehensive health care quality data-reporting website for providers, health plans and the public, representing a significant step forward in health care transparency.
 The site provides consumers with a directory of Utah providers, listing their characteristics and service offerings, quality of care data and patient experience/satisfaction survey results for health plans, hospitals, nursing homes and home health agencies.
 The site is available in English and Spanish.

 HealthInsight Oregon plans and manages research projects on behalf of, and in coordination with, research partners in academic, health care and government settings.
-Current projects include a five-year study, funded by the National Institute on Drug Abuse, to research the effectiveness of Oregon’s Prescription Drug Monitoring Program (PDMP) as a clinical decision tool for providers; a collaboration with Oregon State University in a three-year research grant from the Agency for Healthcare Research and Quality to develop a PDMP toolkit for pharmacists; and a partnership with the Washington State Department of Health to develop a GIS mapping tool to identify “service deserts” for substance abuse treatment.
+Current projects include a five-year study, funded by the National Institute on Drug Abuse, to research the effectiveness of Oregon's Prescription Drug Monitoring Program (PDMP) as a clinical decision tool for providers; a collaboration with Oregon State University in a three-year research grant from the Agency for Healthcare Research and Quality to develop a PDMP toolkit for pharmacists; and research on prescription opioid topics funded by the Centers for Disease Control and Prevention, the U.S. Bureau of Justice Assistance and the Pew Charitable Trusts.